ballerina-platform/ballerina-release/release-notes/swan-lake-GA-release-note.md

 - Added the support for OAS query parameters with nested/optional/nullable types and default values
 - Added the support for OAS header parameters with optional/nullable types and default values

+##### Ballerina Update Tool
+- Improved view for `bal dist list` with `-a` flag.
+- Improved `bal dist use` command to check for the distribution availability prior to the download suggestion.

 #### Bug Fixes

 To view bug fixes, see the GitHub milestone for Swan Lake 2201.0.0 of the repositories below.